 It’s inevitable; you and we cannot stop comparing ourselves to others.
 It’s deep-rooted in our human DNA, not from today, but many-many decades or you can say centuries ago.
-But, we can shape our mind so that it won’t harm us or someone we know.
-We can use comparison as a medium to develop our skills and become better at what we do in our day to day life.
+But, we can shape our minds so that they won’t harm us or someone we know.
+We can use comparison as a medium to develop our skills and become better at what we do in our day-to-day life.
 If we stop comparing ourselves or anything with another, then many things in this world stop working.
 Societies, communities, and economies would break down in pieces.

 2. At school or college

 Second, you need to keep this in mind that both you and the other student you’re comparing yourself with are in the same institute.
-Meaning, you’re somewhere or perhaps at each situation, not less than him/her at all.
+Meaning, that you’re somewhere or perhaps in each situation, not less than him/her at all.

 And last but not least, remind yourself why you are in that college or school.
 You’re there to study, so stick with that thing.
 Don’t rumble around having false beliefs and ideas about yourself and what you’re doing with your life.

-Likewise, school and college comparison, remember this thing in mind when you feel that you’re comparing self to others, that you and that other person are on the same track.
+Likewise, in school and college comparison, remember this thing in mind when you feel that you’re comparing yourself to others, that you and that other person are on the same track.
 If the person is a colleague, then remind yourself that you and him/her are in the same company.

-In profession, it’s all about time and how much effort you put in your work.
+In a profession, it’s all about time and how much effort you put into your work.
 How serious you’re about your job.

 On social media, or especially Facebook, everything is done to get more reactions and engagements.
-That’s the purpose behind for people posting anything on the internet.
-And if they somehow posting something terrible, they won’t receive any good relations.
+That’s the purpose behind people posting anything on the internet.
+And if they somehow post something terrible, they won’t receive any good relations.
 So, they simply don’t publish.
-Moreover, people are only concerned about their privacy when it includes low times of their life.
-They feel inadequate to post something wrong about on the internet.
+Moreover, people are only concerned about their privacy when it includes low times in their life.
+They feel inadequate to post something wrong on the internet.

 However, they won’t mind posting any happy moments.
 People are less open with others regarding their problems than their achievements, goals, and ambitions.
 Social media is all about happy moments, so don’t believe it.
 Because if you, you’d put yourself in the comparison cycle.
-They may publish posts about where they are heading for vacation, how many pizza or burger they ate, and where they are partying now and with whom.
+They may publish posts about where they are heading for vacation, how many pizzas or burgers they ate, where they are partying now and with whom.
 But they won’t publish how many medicines they are taking.
-How many marks they got in the exam.
+How many marks they get in the exam.
 And how much bank balance they got.
 They will if they have plenty.